 The bilateral relationship between Indonesia and Timor-Leste has a special character and strategic significance given the historical background of the two countries.
 Between 2002 and 2014, bilateral relations between the two countries have been very strong and thriving.
 The Government of Indonesia and the Government of Timor-Leste are determined to open a new front in building relations and cooperation based on the principles of mutual respect, good neighborly relations, and mutually beneficial relations.
+Increased agreements and cooperation are indicators of improved bilateral relations.
 Between 2002 and 2012, the two countries had 58 documents of agreement or cooperation in various fields (Afrika.
 2014).
-Furthermore, between 2013 and 2019, the two countries added seven agreement documents or cooperation in various fields (Table 1.) (https://treaty.kemlu.go.id/ 2019).
+Furthermore, between 2013 and 2019, the two countries added seven agreement documents or cooperation in various fields (Table 1.) (https://treaty.kemlu.go.id/2019).